 The tariffs charged by 50Hertz are subject to regulation by the German federal regulatory agency, Bundesnetzagentur (BNetzA).
-Decisions made and actions taken by the BNetzA under the current regulatory framework may have a substantial impact on 50Hertz.
+Decisions made and actions taken by the BNetzA under the current

-Furthermore, the German regulatory framework governing the activities of 50Hertz is subject to extensive European, national and regional legislation and regulation.
-Even though 50Hertz tries to anticipate European legislation, new directives and regulations in preparation at the European level or existing regulations and directives awaiting transposition into national law (such as those included in the Third Energy Package) may always cause uncertainties.
+Every year, Elia and 50Hertz Transmission seek to contract, at the regulatory framework may have a substantial impact on 50Hertz. lowest possible cost, the reserves needed to ensure continual balance between production and consumption in their respective Furthermore, the German regulatory framework governing the zones.
+To that end, they analyse, both at national and European activities of 50Hertz is subject to extensive European, national and level, how the growing proportion of intermittent renewable energy regional legislation and regulation.
+Even though 50Hertz tries to generation units can be safely integrated without compromising anticipate European legislation, new directives and regulations in the energy balance.
+The growth across Europe in the number of preparation at the European level or existing regulations and direccogeneration and renewable energy units connected to distribution tives awaiting transposition into national law (such as those included systems and the connection of large offshore wind farms also crein the Third Energy Package) may always cause uncertainties. ate new challenges for operational grid management and require Legislation and directives regarding renewable energy sources may the further development of their infrastructure.

-Legislation and directives regarding renewable energy sources may also have a great impact on 50Hertz's liquidity.
+also have a great impact on 50Hertz's liquidity.
 Changes in the legislation may lead to significant variations in the current regulatory and/or liquidity risk.